Kilgarvan Ogham stone lying flat in the graveyard, Co. Mayo

 Provenance

-Discovery: Discovered by Gerry Cribben and others while carrying out fieldwork in 2000 in the north-east quadrant of Kilgarvan graveyard (Moore 2001, 33).
-Kilgarvan (Cill na nGarbhán ‘Church of the Garbháns’) is said to have been founded by St Féichéine of Fore (Fobar), a Connacht man, in the seventh century.
+Discovery: Discovered on Good Friday 2000 by Noel O’Neill, Gerry Bracken, and others during archaeological fieldwork.
+The find was subsequently published in Archaeology Ireland (Moore 2001, 33).
+Kilgarvan (Cill na nGarbhán, meaning ‘Church of the Garbháns’ or ‘Church of Garvan’) is said to have been founded by St Féichéine of Fore (Fobar), a Connacht man, in the seventh century.
+Garvan is thought to have been the local patron saint, and the placename preserves his memory.

 Findspot: Kilgarvan (Cill na nGarbhán), Co.
 Mayo, Ireland (ITM Coordinates: 532776, 816140)